Do you want to be involved in general practice education as a GP trainer?

 - Have active registration of the RCGP

-- Undertake all two modules of the GP educator pathway
+- Undertake both modules of the GP educator pathway

 - Act as a Foundation Clinical Supervisor (FY2CS) for a minimum of one 4/12 FY2 placement